goobz22/goobs-frontend/README.md

 ## Feedback and Contributions

 We welcome feedback, bug reports, and contributions.
-If you encounter any issues or have feature requests, please open an issue on the [GitHub repository](https://github.com/goobz22/goobs-repo/issues).
+If you encounter any issues or have feature requests, please open an issue on the [GitHub repository](https://github.com/goobz22/goobs-frontend/issues).

 If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.

-If you would like to request a this ported over to a different design system, a feature/capability or more information on this project please reach out to Matthew Goluba.
+If you would like to request this ported over to a different design system, a feature/capability, or more information on this project, please reach out to Matthew Goluba.

 ## Contact